 Fibromyalgia is a condition that causes pain in muscles and soft tissues around the body.
-It is an ongoing (chronic) condition.
-It can affect the neck, shoulders, back, chest, hips, buttocks, arms and legs.
-The pain may be worse in the morning and evening.
-Sometimes, the pain may last all day long.
+It's an ongoing (chronic) condition which can affect the neck, shoulders, back, chest, hips, buttocks, arms and legs.
+The pain may be worse in the morning and evening Sometimes the pain may last all day long.
 The pain may get worse with activity, cold or damp weather, anxiety, and stress.
-The condition affects about 1 in 25 to 1 in 50 people in the U.S. It is most common in middle-aged women.
-But children can also have the condition.
+Fibromyalgia is most commonly diagnosed in middle-aged women.
+But children may also have this condition.
+The condition affects about 1 in 100 to 1 in 50 school-aged children and teens in the U.S. Most cases start in the early teens.

 What causes fibromyalgia in a child?

 The cause is unknown.
 Researchers think there may be a link with sleep problems and stress.
 It may also be linked to immune, endocrine, or biochemical problems.

 What are the symptoms of fibromyalgia in a child?